Related Articles

 Traders can also use conditional orders to manage their risk-reward ratios.
 For example, they can use stop-loss and take-profit orders to ensure that potential profits are larger than potential losses, helping to maintain a positive risk-reward balance.

-Traders can specify precise entry and exit points using conditional orders to enter or exit positions at specific price levels to maximize gains or minimize losses.
+Traders can specify precise entry and exit points using conditional orders to enter or exit positions at specific price levels to improve strategy accuracy.

 Emotional decision-making is a common pitfall in trading.
 Conditional orders can help remove emotion from the equation by executing trades based on predetermined criteria.
 This prevents impulsive decisions driven by fear or greed.